 Marine Sgt Craig Brady

-On January 7, 2010, during his third combat deployment, Sgt Brady was conducting a battle damage assessment with the 2nd Combat Engineer Battalion, 2nd Marine Division, when he was injured during an improvised explosive device (IED) blast in Nowzad, Afghanistan.
-He lost his right leg below the knee, back injuries, and left forearm damage in the blast.
-Once back in the United States, Craig underwent surgeries at Bethesda Naval Hospital.
-He credits his progress in recovery to his wife, Catie.
+On January 7, 2010, during his third combat deployment, Sergeant Brady was conducting a battle damage assessment with the 2nd Combat Engineer Battalion, 2nd Marine Division, when he was injured in an improvised explosive device (IED) blast in Nowzad, Afghanistan.
+He lost his right leg below the knee and sustained injuries to his back and left forearm.
+Stateside, Craig underwent surgeries at Bethesda Naval Hospital.

-Originally from Massachusetts, Craig is choosing to build in New Hampshire where they currently live.
+Originally from Massachusetts, Craig is choosing to remain in his home state to be close to family.

 Craig says there are no words to thank HFOT donors and supporters.
 “Thank you so much for this incredible opportunity.
-HFOT will set my family up for success for the future, and provide me the opportunity to live comfortably in my home.”
+HFOT will set my family up for success in the future and provide me the opportunity to live comfortably in my home.”